I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Basically, the $19.99 and $74.99 Orb bundles are overpriced!
 Granted, it's not by much, but it's something to keep in mind.
 For sure.
 Anyway, let us continue.
 It's time for the most important question of this entire article!

-To Reroll or Not To Reroll?
+To Reroll or Not to Reroll?

-If you're going to play any gacha game for a fair amount of time, you need to bear the section question in mind.
+If you're going to play any gacha game for a fair amount of time, you need to bear this question in mind.
 Rerolling is the act of deleting your game data and starting a new account so that you can use the in-game currency you start with in an attempt to get a better starting pull on one of the banners.
 Most players try for at least one five-star hero while others don't stop until they get at least two five-stars.
 There are strong arguments for both sides of the question, so let me break it down.

 Reasons Why You Should Reroll